This article by Angus D. Birditt was produced for Pasture for Life (PfL)

 “After his visit, we went from trying to sustain our income each year to focusing on improving soil health each year.
 We learnt that the majority of regenerative farming methods were all about harnessing the sun’s power through photosynthesis to refuel the land; working it less and allowing it to take its course more naturally.
 It was all about learning new ways of working and seeing that our old systems didn’t work.”
 Sam came to realise that many of those who were leading the regenerative farming movement had gone through a crisis of some sort, forced down that route as a ‘last throw of the dice’, due to either high borrowing or serious degradation of their soil.

 The first port of call for Balcaskie Farms was to become organic.
 Yet, they also wanted to go that bit further and start the process of regeneration.
-“There is so much to learn about regenerative farming, and we saw that lots of people were talking about it, which eventually led us onto finding the Pasture Fed Livestock Association.”
+“There is so much to learn about regenerative farming, and we saw that lots of people were talking about it, which eventually led us onto finding the Pasture for Life.”

-Sam tells me that they initially became a PFLA member, “We started off as a member to see what it was all about, gaining regenerative knowledge and contacts in the movement.
+Sam tells me that they initially became a Pasture for Life member, “We started off as a member to see what it was all about, gaining regenerative knowledge and contacts in the movement.
 It gave us access to pier-to-pier exchanges of experiences, both good and bad.
-The PFLA is a central hub, where you can talk to people in the same situation or to those who have already turned to regeneration, with no competition to the discussions.”
+Pasture for Life is a central hub, where you can talk to people in the same situation or to those who have already turned to regeneration, with no competition to the discussions.”

-Having become part of the PFLA scheme, talking to other members and attending PFLA events, Sam tells me that they found many of the methods of regenerative farming were simply reviving methods that had been used 50-60 years ago, with new and better technologies now applied.
+Having become part of the PfL scheme, talking to other members and attending PfL events, Sam tells me that they found many of the methods of regenerative farming were simply reviving methods that had been used 50-60 years ago, with new and better technologies now applied.

 The regenerative farming systems they now use at Balcaskie Farms are focused towards growing plenty more and diverse grasses, changing conventional arable fields to organic herbal leys.
 They now have around 17 new species in their herbal leys, including herbs and grasses, which in the past would have been seen as weeds and removed.
 This process of allowing the grass to grow, and in more variety, helps in so many ways.